 In order to apply to this program you must first complete Chicago’s study abroad profile via the online application.
 Once you have completed this profile you will then select “Santiago Exchange Program” under the program list for program applications and click “apply.”
 Here you will be able to submit your intent to apply and will be given explicit instructions for completing the Santiago Exchange Application.

-To discuss the Santiago: Catholic University of Chile Exchange Program and the possibility of participating, please contact Lauren Schneider.
+To discuss the Catholic University of Chile Exchange Program and the possibility of participating, please contact Naira Ovsepyan.